GabeScott/standard-works-vault/General Conference/1988 October - A Willing Heart.md

 # A Willing Heart

-*By Monte J. Brough - Of the First Quorum of the Seventy*
+By Elder Monte J. Brough - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1988 General Conference*